 Pasta alla gricia at Trattoria Da Teo

-Another of three trattorias that I visited on Via Santa Cecilia/Via dei Vascellari, a very traditional place mobbed with locals and a few odd tourists that managed to get a table.
-Things got off to a bad start when we arrived two minutes before our reservation and the waiter yelled they weren’t open yet then proceeded to let us stand at the door until another couple arrived ten minutes later then seated them without acknowledging us.
+This is another of three trattorias that I visited on Via Santa Cecilia/Via dei Vascellari, a very traditional place mobbed with locals and a few odd tourists that managed to get a table.
+Things got off to a bad start when we arrived two minutes before our reservation and the waiter yelled they weren’t open yet, then proceeded to let us stand at the door until another couple arrived ten minutes later, then seated them without acknowledging us.
 Like all tourists I assume, we were shown to the worst table on the patio even though we booked a week out and were the first to arrive.
-After a bit of uncomfortable negotiation we were reseated to a better location but quite honestly I started my meal a bit miffed and it took me a while to enjoy it.
-But in the end it was a great meal and we had a fabulous time.
+After a bit of uncomfortable negotiation, we were reseated to a better location but quite honestly I started my meal a bit miffed and it took me a while to enjoy it.
+But in the end, it was a great meal and we had a fabulous time.
 They seated the next obvious tourist to arrive in our original seat.

 We started with a couple of starters the waiter recommended, an interesting fried meatball and a plate of meat stuffed olives that were then fried.
-A bit too much fried all at once but they were both tasty.
-Next the pasta.
-The rigatoni gricia.
+It was a bit too much fried all at once but they were both tasty.
+Next was the pasta, the rigatoni gricia.
 Not quite as exciting as the carbonara or the amatriciana but I am a completest.
 Cheesey, meaty.
 Who can say no to guanciale?
-Then the abbacchio allo scottadito or seared lamb for the secundi.
+Then came the abbacchio allo scottadito or seared lamb for the secundi.
 I’ve had a lot of lamb and I wasn’t expecting all that much but it was some of the best lamb I’ve eaten.
-And for dessert a small bit of mascarpone cream topped with wild strawberries and a glass of amaro, the first time I had the Jefferson.
-And the house provided what appeared to be torcetti as another dessert.
+And for dessert, a small bit of mascarpone cream topped with wild strawberries and a glass of amaro, the first time I had the Jefferson.
+The house provided what appeared to be torcetti as another dessert.